IBM-IoT/node-red-contrib-graphs/README.md

 When creating a new chart, any datasource nodes deployed in Node-RED will be available to select.
 For example, if you've tried out one of the example flows included above, when creating a new chart, the datasource "Random Datasource" will be available.
 If not, make sure the flow was deployed or try refreshing the dashboard page.

+# Additional Information

+The node-red-contrib-graphs node is also part of IBM's Iot Gateway Kit at <http://github.com/ibm-iot/iot-gateway-kit>.
+The graph node is used to create a dashboard and graph data for the Informix database, although the dash node has no dependencies on Informix.